keshavgupta21/takefive/README.md

 | `0x80000000 – 0xFFFFFEFF` | Data memory (dcache-backed)         |
 | `0xFFFFFF00 – 0xFFFFFFFF` | MMIO (64 words, word-addressed)     |

-The shim routes all data-path accesses: addresses in `0xFFFFFF00–0xFFFFFFFF` bypass the dcache and are handled by the MMIO logic in `shim.sv`.
+Core routes all data-path accesses: addresses in `0xFFFFFF00–0xFFFFFFFF` bypass the dcache and are forwarded to the MMIO logic in `shim.sv`; all other addresses go to the dcache after subtracting `DMEM_VADDR` (`0x80000000`).

 **MMIO word map (byte address = `0xFFFFFF00 + word × 4`):**